Jaden-Nix/pre/SMART_CONTRACT_FIX_SUMMARY.md

 3. **Firebase Dependency:** The custodial wallet service requires Firebase to be running.
 If Firebase goes down, betting will fail.

-4. **No Contract Verification:** Contracts are deployed but not verified on BSCScan yet.
-Users can still interact with them, but source code isn't publicly visible.
+4. **No Source Code Verification on BSCScan:** Contracts are deployed and fully functional on BSC Testnet.
+The bytecode exists on-chain and users can interact with them normally.
+However, the Solidity source code has not been verified on BSCScan, so the source code isn't publicly readable on the block explorer.
+This doesn't affect functionality, only transparency.

-## Verification
+## Contract Address Verification

+All contract addresses have been updated in the codebase:
+- ✅ server/index.js: 11 references to new contract addresses (old addresses: 0 found)
+- ✅ app.html: 2 references to new contract addresses (old addresses: 0 found)
+- ✅ server/auto-payout-job.js: 1 reference to new contract address

 All transaction hashes are now real and can be verified on BSCScan Testnet:
-- Contract deployments: ✅ Verified
+- Contract deployments: ✅ Confirmed on BSCScan (see deployment TX links above)
-- Token minting: ✅ Will appear in transaction history
+- Token minting: ✅ Will appear in transaction history when users claim from faucet
-- Betting transactions: ✅ Will appear when users place bets
+- Betting transactions: ✅ Will appear when users place bets (requires user testing)
-- Balance updates: ✅ Will reflect on-chain state
+- Balance updates: ✅ Will reflect on-chain state (requires user testing)

 ---